-Seizing the opportunity, Al founded NEE in 1985.
-Shortly after, he hired the former Finishing Manager of F.B.
-Rogers Silver Co., the well-known silversmiths in Taunton, MA.
-The two men learned everything they could about electropolishing and became experts at precision rates of removal.
-In addition, Hydrite Chemicals, the world’s leader in electropolishing solutions, supplied invaluable support and technical knowledge as the two men were learning the trade.
+So in 1985, Al started a company to fill that gap with his wife, Jeannine, working at his side.
+He hired the former Finishing Manager of F.B.
+Rogers Silver Co., in Taunton, MA.
+The two men set about learning everything they could about electropolishing and became experts at precision rates of removal.
+They were aided by Hydrite Chemicals, the world’s leader in electropolishing solutions, which supplied invaluable support and technical knowledge.

-Over time, the business grew as NEE became well-known for its quality, documented processes, and fast-turnaround of high-volume small parts.
-In 1995, NEE purchased its current 17,000 square foot building at 220 Shove Street in Fall River, MA.
+Over time NEE grew along with its reputation for quality and fast-turnaround of high-volume small parts.
+In 1995, the company purchased its current 17,500-square-foot building on Shove Street in Fall River.

 Alvin Almeida stayed involved in New England Electropolishing until early 2019, the year that he passed away.
 The business remains family-owned and operated, and true to Al’s legacy remains wholly dedicated to providing excellent customer service while maintaining respect for the contributions of its employees.

 NEE founder Alvin Almeida, center, in 2018 with his children and today’s company leaders, CEO Amy Almeida Prigmore and COO Luke Almeida.

 electropolishing: a family affair